Against All Odds

 "Where's he been?"
 Ginny asked her father, who half-shrugged.

-"Here-and-there.
+"Here and there.
 Mainly as a dog."
 Arthur stood and finished his coffee.
-"It will probably be strange for him to be a man again after all that time…" He kissed his baby daughter on the forehead.
+"It will probably be strange for him to be a man again after all that time…" He kissed his daughter on the forehead, leaving his breakfast half-finished.
 "I'll see you later, Ginny.
 Don't let your mother go too wild, hear me?"
 The Weasley father smiled and grabbed his coat and hat and left for work.

 Amazed that this could only get more surprising, Ginny cleaned up the kitchen table and went to go help her mother.

 The next three days were full of cleaning, rearranging, and inviting.
 Sirius had been the first to arrive, followed by Remus.
-Tonks would later bring Teddy and apparently her mom, Andromeda, would join them since Tonks' da was still on the lamb.
+Tonks would later bring Teddy and apparently her mother, Andromeda, would join them since Tonks' father was still on the lam.
 Bill and Fleur would be coming last.

 Shutting the door, Ginny entered the living room where Sirius stood on all fours, wagging his tail and semi-familiar things took a hold of his memory.
 "You can change back, you know," she told him.

-Sirius turned around and looked at her like she'd said something completely mindboggling.
+Sirius turned around and looked at her as though she'd said something completely mindboggling.
 He even did that cute dog thing where he cocked his head to one side.
 A tiny bit of apprehension seized her.

 That mischievous smile was playing at his lips again.
 Just as quickly as he'd entered the house, he transformed back into a man.
 Surprisingly, though his Animagus form looked old and mutt-like, Sirius looked exactly as he'd been when she'd last seen him more than two years ago.
 And the mischievous smile from a second ago was still on his lips.
 Sirius strode right up to her, grabbed her by the shoulders, and locked lips with her.
 When he broke away, his smile was still there.
 "It's good to be back."